 Note: Schedules are intended to show a 10 year trend.
 Additional years will be reported as they become available.
-Note: GASB Statement 68, Accounting and Financial Reporting for Pensions was adopted in 2018.

 See notes to required supplementary information.
-26

 KANDIYOHI COUNTY AND CITY OF WILLMAR ECONOMIC DEVELOPMENT COMMISSION SCHEDULE OF EMPLOYER CONTRIBUTIONS GENERAL EMPLOYEES RETIREMENT FUND